arnaudin/personal-homepage-v2-material/_posts/2015-01-06-autodesk-flow-design.markdown

 - Visual design

 Before Flow Design was released as a full commercial product, it existed as an experimental technology preview called Project Falcon.

+I provided design guidance, basic research, and usability evaluation for the Project Falcon MVP which was intended to be a flexible bare bones experiment.
+For example, the radial menu pictured here wasn't perfect on any one platform, but worked on all (mobile & desktop, touch & mouse).

 <div class="mdl-grid">
   <div class="mdl-card mdl-cell mdl-cell--8-col mdl-cell--6-col-desktop">